 1. Clean Out the Clogs

-A VHS tape has all sorts of mechanics to it.
+A VHS tape is a relatively simple device, but it still has all sorts of mechanics to it.
 Some of the bits that help your tape run are called “heads” - audio, control, and erase heads to be specific.
-If you have a fuzzy tape, chances are that one or all of these heads is clogged.
+If you have a fuzzy tape, chances are that one or all of these heads is clogged or gunked up.
 Solve the problem using cotton swabs with a little bit of rubbing alcohol to get built up grime out of the heads.

 2. Smooth It Out

 If you have a skipping tape, it's likely that the tracking is messed up.
 Some VCRs have an automatic tracking feature and will fix any skipping in the tape as it plays.
-If your tape plays and skips and your VCR does not correct the issue on its own, try rewinding and fast-forwarding your tape a few times in a row.
+If your tape plays and skips and your VCR does not correct the issue on its own or doesn’t have manual tracking knobs, try rewinding and fast-forwarding your tape a few times in a row.
 This can help smooth out any bumps or ridges on the tape which would cause skipping.

 3. Another One Bites the Dust